Policies & Services

 RETURNS

-Return all library materials at the Circulation Desk during library hours.
-Reserve items, equipment, and kits must be returned directly to library staff for joint review by the borrower and library staff member upon check-in.
+Return all library materials to the library’s Information Desk during library hours.
+Reserve items, equipment, and kits must be returned directly to a library staff member.
 Failure to follow these procedures could result in overdue fines or fees.
-It is unacceptable to return items outside the library proper (i.e. lobby area, Student Life, etc.) and outside library hours.

-Interlibrary loan is a service available to all students, faculty, and staff at Trinity Christian College.
-This service allows borrowers to obtain materials not available at the Jennie Huizenga Memorial Library if an individual’s library accounts are in good standing.
-Users are subject to the policies of the lending library for items borrowed through the I-Share system, including but not limited to renewals, overdue fines, and replacement costs for lost or damaged materials.
-Jennie Huizenga Memorial Library will not be held responsible for any costs or fees for materials borrowed through interlibrary loan.
+Interlibrary loan is a service available to all current Trinity students, faculty, and staff with accounts in good standing.
+Borrowers must abide by the policies of the lending library, including but not limited to: renewals, overdue fines, and replacement costs for lost or damaged materials.
+Trinity’s library will not be held responsible for any costs or fees for lost, missing, or damaged materials borrowed through interlibrary loan.

 I-Share

-Materials can be checked out of CARLI libraries with a valid Trinity Christian College ID card.
+Materials can be checked out of CARLI libraries with a valid Trinity ID card.
 For a complete list of CARLI member libraries and for more information on CARLI, visit www.carli.illinois.edu.

 Article Requests